shivalkarrahul/ci-cd-workshop/README.md

 git push origin main
 ```

-3. Open Jenkins → **backend-deploy pipeline** → check **Build History**.
+3. Open Jenkins → **frontend-deploy pipeline** → check **Builds**.
+4. The first time it will fail, as the "BACKEND_SERVER_IP" parameter contains the default value.
+5. Edit the Jenkinsfile and update the parameter value to your actual backend-server-ip.
+Change value of **Default Value** from **<backend-server-ip>** to your backend-server-ip public IP.
+5. Also make a small change and follow the above steps to add, commit and push
-4. Verify pipeline runs successfully and backend app is deployed to the backend EC2 server.
+4. Verify pipeline runs successfully and static site is deployed to S3.
-   You can test backend by opening:

 ```
 http://<backend-server-public-ip>:5000